 Systemic Therapy

-2. You will be given an appointment with a pharmacist at the cancer centre.
-Click here to watch a video to help you prepare for this appointment.
-The pharmacist will talk to you about the medications you will receive.
-You will be given information about side effects and how you can manage them.
+- You will be given an appointment with a pharmacist at the cancer centre.
+The pharmacist provides information on the medications you will receive.
+You will also receive information on the side effects of medications and how to manage them.
 We encourage you to have a family member/partner-in-care participate in this appointment with you.
-This allows someone else to hear the information you are given.
+This allows them to receive this information with you.

 If you are taking an immunotherapy medication, you will be given this Immunotherapy Card.